Sign up for ESPN+ right here, and you can then stream UFC 259 live on your smart TV, computer, phone, tablet or streaming device via the ESPN app.

-As Blachowicz prepares for his all-important showdown with Reyes, a look at five of the moments that have come to define him:
+As Blachowicz prepares for his blockbuster showdown with Adesanya, a look at five of the moments that have come to define him:

-In terms of introductions, it could not have gone much better.
+It could not have gone much better in terms of an introduction.
 Blachowicz short-circuited Ilir Latifi with a devastating body kicks and follow-up ground strikes in the first round of their UFC Fight Night 53 light heavyweight showcase on Oct.
 4, 2014 at Ericsson Globe Arena in Stockholm.
 Latifi succumbed to blows 1:58 into Round 1, as he suffered just the second stoppage loss of his career.
 Blachowicz was surprisingly calm and clinical in his Octagon debut.
 The former KSW champion chipped away with leg kicks and stayed out of range of the Swedish “Sledgehammer.”
 A thudding kick to the liver had Latifi seeking escape routes.
 He found none.
 Seeing his opponent in distress, Blachowicz bullied Latifi to the mat, forced him into a defensive shell on all-fours and put him away with a volley of unanswered lefts.

 Blachowicz avenged a 2015 defeat and staked his claim as the No. 1 contender in the Ultimate Fighting Championship’s light heavyweight division by knocking out Corey Anderson in the first round of their UFC Fight Night 167 headliner on Feb.
 15, 2020 at the Santa Ana Star Center in Rio Rancho, New Mexico.
 Blachowicz brought it to an emphatic close 3:08 into Round 1, then set his sights on the 205-pound crown.
 After a tepid start, Anderson marched toward the Polish powerhouse but wandered far too close to the fire.
 A sweeping right hook sent him crashing to the floor, where he was met with a brutal standing-to-ground hammerfist before it could be stopped.